How to measure change adoption

 Latest Articles

-Get he latest change articles delivered to you!
+Get the latest change articles delivered to you!

 Subscribe Now

-Measuring the change adoption of stakeholders is one of the most important parts of the work of change practitioners.
+Measuring change adoption is one of the most important parts of the work of change practitioners.
 It is the ultimate ‘proof’ of whether the change interventions have been successful or not in achieving the initiative objectives.
 It is also an important way in which the progress of change management can clearly be shown to the project team as well as to various stakeholder groups.
+It is one of the key ways to ‘prove your worth’ as a change practitioner.

 Measurement takes time, focus and effort.
 It may not be something that is a quick exercise.
 There needs to be precise data measurement design, a reliable way of collecting data, and data visualisation that is easily understood by stakeholders.